royemosby/roymosby.me/src/blog/island-challenge.md

 tags: ["javascript", "challenge", "pattern", "recursion"]
 ---

 A coding that I faced recently during a technical interview was called the island counting challenge.
-It goes by several other similar names- island hopper, number of islands challenge, etc. What it amount to is that the testee is is supposed to find the number of islands in a text-based grid.
+It goes by several other similar names- island hopper, number of islands challenge, etc. What it amounts to is that the testee is supposed to find the number of islands in a text-based grid.
 The input is usually given as an array of arrays filled with "L"s (land) and "W"s (water).
 When stacked, they make a grid similar to the following:

 ```javascript
 const test1 = [